mauro-moreno/laravel-theme/README.md

 ## FAQ:

 ##### Is this package compatible with AWS?
-Yes with one exception: If you are building Theme hierarcies, asset's will not be looked up on the parent theme.
+Yes with one exception: If you are building Theme hierarchies, asset's will not be looked up on the parent theme.
 Performing file searching on a remote repository is not the best practice.
 Should be addressed in a future version...
 However Blade templates auto-discovery works fine since they are local files.

 ##### What about external assets (eg CDN)?
 Link directly to your external assets.
 Every url that starts with http(s) will not be proccesed by default.